martinResearch/openexr_numpy/README.md

 The `read` and `write` functions also support [numpy structured arrays](https://numpy.org/doc/stable/user/basics.rec.html).
 The
 `write` function can take a structure array as input and one simply needs to provide the argument  `structured=True` when reading the data to get back a structured array instead of a dictionary.

+Note that the names in the dtype need to be alphabetically sorted in order to get back the same dtype when loading the data.

+Example:
 ```
 # Define the structured array type
 dtype = np.dtype([("green", np.float32), ("red", np.uint32)])